25 DIY Christmas Decorations Anyone Can Make

 Holiday cupcake wrappers are adorable and inexpensive.
 Pick out a sleeve of mixed-pattern liners to create this easy garland.
 First, flatten the cupcake liners, and fold them in half.
 Then, stack three folded liners to form a “tree,” and secure with hot glue.
 Add a paper star at the top, and secure the cupcake liner trees to a length of twine or yarn with staples or hot glue.

 Use large styrofoam floral balls to create these easy DIY Christmas decorations.
-Simply stick mini Christmas ribbons onto the surface of the ball and glue a loop of string at the top for the hanger.
-Mix and match the ribbon to coordinate with your existing holiday decor.
+Simply stick mini Christmas bows onto the surface of the ball and glue a loop of string at the top for the hanger.
+Mix and match the bows to coordinate with your existing holiday decor.

 Pasta Noodle Christmas Trees